carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 PCR primers, then no amount of sequencing can give us information about that genome.
-This is why the most popular amplicon used for this methodology are 16S amplicons for Bacteria since every known bacteria have this particular region.
+This is why the most popular amplicon used for this methodology are 16S amplicons for Bacteria since every known bacterium has this particular region.
 Other regions can be chosen, but they are used for very specific cases.
 However, even 16S amplicons are limited to, well, the 16S region, so amplicon metagenomes cannot directly tell us a lot about the metabolic functions found in each genome,